coldnebo/dcs-si-exporter/README.md

    once the simulation is running you should see the following files in the following locations which will let you know the program is running:

-    * `%LOCALAPPDATA%\SayIntentionsAI\dcs-si-exporter_debug.txt`
+    * `%LOCALAPPDATA%\SayIntentionsAI\dcs-si-exporter.log`
     * `%LOCALAPPDATA%\SayIntentionsAI\simAPI_input.json`

-   you can check the `dcs-si-exporter_debug.txt` for any errors if things seem to not be working.
+   you can check the `dcs-si-exporter.log` for any errors if things seem to not be working.

 6. startup the SayIntentions.ai client application. you should additionally see this file appear: